devanfarrell/Bagel-Grid/README.md

 ###### note: if you choose to use percentage and intend to use the push and pulls make sure to have `$bagel-gutter-using-percent` marked as `true`.

-`$bagel-breakpoint-medium` and `$toast-breakpoint-small` are breakpoint placeholders.
+`$bagel-breakpoint-medium` and `$bagel-breakpoint-small` are breakpoint placeholders.
 Columns and the bagel wrapper have hooks to change their behavior under these breakpoints.

 ## Extras